What is a Model

 - Reducing the chance of miscommunication on what is what when discussing a problem or solution, especially when things are getting abstract.

-- Improving understanding at a large scale in a group or organization about how a business, service, product, process, application or system is structured or organized.
+- Improving understanding at a large scale in a group or organization about how a business, service, product, process, application, or system is structured or organized.

 Benefits of generating a model over creating or drawing it are:

-- You avoid errors that can be made by typing over a list of entities, relationships and attribute names and values.
+- You avoid errors that can be made by typing over a list of entities, relationships, and attribute names and values.

 - Created or drawn models often have fewer details, such as populated attributes.

-- When generating a model all the focus is on data collecting and improving data quality.
+- When generating a model, all the focus is on data collecting and improving data quality.

 What are Models?

-In Dragon1, you have the ability to work with models.
+In Dragon1, you can work with models.

-More precise, a model is a set of related entities that represents a part of the real world, phenomenon, object, process, system, or concept in order to be able to study better and communicate better about that part of the real world, phenomenon, object, process, system, or concept.
+More precise, a model is a set of related entities that represents a part of the real world, phenomenon, object, process, system, or concept to be able to study better and communicate better about that part of the real world, phenomenon, object, process, system, or concept.

 A model is often a perception and simplification of what is observed.